cognitedata/reveal/README.md

 # Document Search UI

-This repo hosts the Admin UI frontend for the Unstructured Search API.
+This repo hosts the document classifiers frontend for the Unstructured Search API.

 ## Requirements